 Jo Ann Castle, Pianist (1959-1969)

 Castle began her career at the age of 3 as a dancer under the coaching of Madle Du of Bakersfield.
-After six years of dancing, Castle switched to piano studying under Ms. Henry Butcher and Mrs. Ethel McManus Shaver.
-Her parents recognized her talent and sacrificed themselves by moving from the Skyline Park area of Bakersfield to Ventura and then finally Hollywood to allow Castle to pursue her career.
-During this time she also began to take accordion lessons from Frankie Umbro.
-After moving to Hollywood as a teenager she performed at local bars and nightclubs including the Elks Club in Ridgecrest, CA with Spade Cooley in 1957, Ciro's, the Four Jokers and Plymouth House.
+Recognizing her talent and that of her sister, Diane, her parents moved from Bakersfield to Hollywood.
+While living in Hollywood, she also began to take accordion lessons from Frankie Umbro and performed at local bars and nightclubs including the Elks Club in Ridgecrest, CA with Spade Cooley in 1957, Ciro's, the Four Jokers and Plymouth House.
 She also had two guest appearances on the Spike Jones TV program, a guest spot on the Arthur Godfrey Show and her own quartet at the Fremont Hotel in Las Vegas and at the Saddle and Sirloin in Missouri.

 During this time, she recorded her first album, "Accordion in Hi-Fi" while being represented by Art Whitting Attractions and her stage-mother, Dotsy.
 After hearing the album, Lawrence Welk hired her in 1959.
 The album featured a one-of-a-kind accordion version of the famous song "Flight of the Bumble Bee."